anjalig21/Sorting-Visualizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project automates the visualization of sorting algorithms in python using pygame.
-Currently, this project showcases bubble sort and insertion sort in action, but more will be addded soon!
+Currently, this project showcases bubble sort and insertion sort in action, but more will be added soon!

 <p align="right">(<a href="#top">back to top</a>)</p>